Concentration: Early Childhood

 “From early childhood courses to apprenticeships at the Saul Zaentz Academy for Professional Learning to research opportunities through the Harvard Early Learning Study, HGSE has organized around the notion that the years before formal schooling are crucial.
 Students in this Concentration will participate in, and benefit from, this commitment and will become part of a strong network of professionals who are contributing to today’s ambitious early education agenda.”

 Stephanie Jones and Nonie Lesaux, Faculty Co-Chairs

-HGSE consists of a faculty of the whole, and students can work with and take courses with faculty throughout HGSE and Harvard.
+Students will work closely with faculty associated with their area of study, but students can also work with and take courses with faculty throughout HGSE and Harvard.
 The faculty co-chairs for Early Childhood are below.
 View our faculty directory for a full list of HGSE faculty.

 Cohort and Community

 As you explore the EC Concentration, you will meet and collaborate with fellow cohort members who share a commitment to early childhood education research, practice, and policy.
 Through interactions with peers from diverse backgrounds, networking opportunities, and activities drawn from throughout the university, you will build a robust and vibrant community of next-generation scholars and practitioners, dedicated to transforming the field of education.

 Tell us about yourself so that we can tailor our communication to best fit your interests and provide you with relevant information about our programs, events, and other opportunities to connect with us.